3. Sequential and other types in Python#

 Example 3.4

 (*) In practice, we often import JSON files (which is a popular data exchange format on the internet) exactly in the form of Python dictionaries.
-Let us demo it quickly:
+Let’s demo it briefly:

 import requests